jimsynz/pca9685/README.md

 ## Github Mirror

-This repository is mirrored [on Github](https://github.com/jimsynz/pca9685) from it's primary location [on my Forejo instance](https://harton.dev/james/pca9685).
+This repository is mirrored [on Github](https://github.com/jimsynz/pca9685) from it's primary location [on my Forgejo instance](https://harton.dev/james/pca9685).
 Feel free to raise issues and open PRs on Github.

 ## License